learn-co-curriculum/sinatra-video-review-authentication/README.md

 increasing levels of security and complexity that we've seen in some of the previous labs.
 Briefly touches upon database interactions and the difference between renders and redirects.

-<p class='util--hide'>View <a href='https://learn.co/lessons/sinatra-video-review-authentication'>Video Review: Authentication</a> on Learn.co and start learning to code for free.</p>